18 Best Books & eBooks on The Art of Screenwriting

 7. The Anatomy of a Story by John Truby

 Well some people have thrown away Save The Cat as they read this one.
 There are no steps to writing a perfect script.
-But John breaks down the art of writing into 7-8 parts.
+But John breaks down the art of writing into 7-8 parts, making it essential for any aspiring writers.

 It might not be for beginner’s as it is a little tough to grasp the first time you read it.
-His own style of building stories is different from his counterparts.
+His own style of building stories is different from his counterparts, like screenwriting gurus.
 You can learn some great tips from this book.

 8. Writing Screenplays That Sell by Michael Hauge

 Michel Hauge is a very well known story consultant and speaker.
 Due to his extensive work with executives inside Hollywood, he knows how to write and sell.
-The basic breakdown of his story arc is based on Syd Field’s Screenplay Book (the first on this list).
+The basic breakdown of his story arc is based on Syd Field’s Screenplay Book (the first on this list), a must-read in every screenwriting book collection.

 The in-depth section on screenwriting shows exactly how you should be telling stories.
 The question of how the audience will want to keep on watching the movie is answered here.
 His storytelling course on Udemy is a bestseller.

-Not only Hague but many other professionals offer interesting screenwriting courses on Udemy.
+Not only Hague but many other professionals offer interesting screenwriting courses on Udemy, making it a great platform for new writers.

 9. The Writer’s Journey by Christopher Vogler

-More philosophical than actual storytelling, this book is for those who might be interested in what is a story, and focussing extensively on the Hero’s journey, etc. And from there start connecting the dots to write your own.
+More philosophical than actual storytelling, this book is for those who might be interested in what is a story, and focusing extensively on the Hero’s journey.
+If you’re keen on connecting the dots to write your own screenplay, this book offers a profound guide to understanding the essence of storytelling.

 10. Finish the Script by Scott King